Hyperglycemia in diabetes

 Hemoglobin A1C test

-However, for some people, especially older adults and those with certain medical conditions or limited life expectancy, a higher A1C level of up to 8 percent may be appropriate.
+For some people, especially older adults and those with certain medical conditions, a higher A1C level of 8% or more may be appropriate.

 - Get physical.
-Regular exercise is often an effective way to control your blood sugar.
-However, don't exercise if ketones are present in your urine.
+Regular exercise is often an effective way to control blood sugar.
+But don't exercise if you have ketones in your urine.
 This can drive your blood sugar even higher.

 - Take your medication as directed.
-If you have frequent episodes of hyperglycemia, your doctor may adjust the dosage or timing of your medication.
+If you develop hyperglycemia often, your health care provider may adjust the dosage or timing of your medication.

-- Adjust your insulin doses to control hyperglycemia.
-Adjustments to your insulin program or a supplement of short-acting insulin can help control hyperglycemia.
+- Adjust your insulin doses.
+Changes to your insulin program or a supplement of short-acting insulin can help control hyperglycemia.
 A supplement is an extra dose of insulin used to help temporarily correct a high blood sugar level.
-Ask your doctor how often you need an insulin supplement if you have high blood sugar.
+Ask your health care provider how often you need an insulin supplement if you have high blood sugar.

 Emergency treatment for severe hyperglycemia

-If you have signs and symptoms of diabetic ketoacidosis and hyperglycemic hyperosmolar state, you may be treated in the emergency room or admitted to the hospital.
-Emergency treatment can lower your blood sugar to a normal range.
+If you have signs and symptoms of diabetic ketoacidosis or hyperosmolar hyperglycemic state, you may be treated in the emergency room or admitted to the hospital.
+(4p4) Emergency treatment can lower your blood sugar to a normal range.
 Treatment usually includes:

 - Fluid replacement.
-You'll receive fluids — either orally or through a vein (intravenously) — until you're rehydrated.
-The fluids replace those you've lost through excessive urination, as well as help dilute the excess sugar in your blood.
+You'll receive fluids — usually through a vein (intravenously) — until your body has the fluids it needs.
+This replaces fluids you've lost through urination.
+It also helps dilute the extra sugar in your blood.

 - Insulin therapy.
 Insulin reverses the processes that cause ketones to build up in your blood.
 Along with fluids and electrolytes, you'll receive insulin therapy — usually through a vein.